 You gave us your suggestions and we listened!
 I am excited to tell you about the update to the Revit Site and Structural Design (Revit 2020 or earlier) learning guide.
 I have revamped its structure to be more in line with a realistic site plan development workflow and given it a new name to fit: Revit Site Planning and Design.
 The book is now focused on teaching users the fundamentals of Revit's coordinate systems, how to bring a civil engineer/surveyor's CAD site plan into their model, and topographical design.
-I hope you will join me for a webcast on December 15, 2020, where I will be going over these changes.
+If you missed my webcast where I discussed these changes, you can view the recording here.

 This guide is still broken down into two chapters, but now chapter 1 is focused on site planning and chapter 2 is focused on site design.
 The feedback we received indicated that the structural chapter (previously chapter 2) often wasn't taught, but for anyone who may have used it, the information is still provided in the guide but has been moved to the appendix.
 In time, it will be removed altogether as the content no longer aligns with the specific objectives of the revamped course.
 (For those still looking for structural content, you can check out our Revit 2021 Fundamentals for Structure guide or talk to us about creating a custom book with this content for you.)